 DW had been living in extra care facility in North Yorkshire.
-He became unwell in August 2021 and was admitted to the Frirage Hospital in North Yorkshire but was transferred to James Cook Hospital in Middlesbrough shortly afterwards.
+He became unwell in August 2021 and was admitted to the Friarage Hospital initially but was transferred shortly afterwards to James Cook University Hospital, as he tested positive to Covid-19.

-University Hospital, as he tested positive to Covid-19.
-He was unable to eat and drink enough orally to maintain nutrition so received food and fluids via a PEG feed (a flexible feeding tube placed through the abdominal wall into the stomach, allowing nutrition, fluids and medication to be put directly into the stomach, bypassing the mouth and oesophagus.
+He was unable to eat and drink enough orally to maintain nutrition so received food and fluids via a PEG feed (a flexible feeding tube placed through the abdominal wall into the stomach, allowing nutrition, fluids and medication to be put directly into the stomach, bypassing the mouth and oesophagus).

 Hospital staff found him to be uncooperative and aggressive.
 He also physically assaulted a member of staff.
 He had been issued with various warnings both from James Cook and on his return to the Friarage (in September 2021).